jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 * json

 The difference is, that source files cannot be read from a package during runtime.
-This is security feature of JXcore packaging.
+This is a security feature of JXcore packaging.
 For more information see [Accessing Files and Assets from a Package](#jxcore_feature_packaging_code_protection_files).

 The `jx package` puts them into the `files` array of `JXP` project file during execution of `jx package` command.